cyberconnecthq/social-verifier/README.md

 window.open(`https://twitter.com/intent/tweet?text=${text}`, "_blank");
 ```

-#### Verify
+#### Verifying

 After posting the tweet, you can call `twitterVerify` to link your address with your twitter account.
-You can check the list of verified mappings in [Connect-list](https://github.com/cyberconnecthq/connect-list) repo.
+You can check the list of verified mappings in [Connect List](https://github.com/cyberconnecthq/connect-list) repo.

 ```ts
 import { twitterVerify } from "@cyberlab/cyberconnect";